atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 made that addition to my request, because I imagined that the Elliots, who had never discovered any dislike to me, but in compliance with their charming niece’s humour, would readily make their appearance in my Savour.
 Lady Huxley left me, as Soon as I had communicated my wislres to her. — I Sent ter Harry immediately, told him my intentions, and Solicited his concurrence with them. — He chearsully consented, on condition that I left the execution of Some part of my design to him. — We, accordingly, Set out for St. james’s Square, in the Same manner we had k'st it a few days ago. ^.
 When my chair was opened in the hjall, I Sat in it a little while, to recover my breath and Spirits, while Harry went up and told kdy Charlotte, who had only Kitty with her, that I was come to thank her for my pardon, and See her before I Set cut for France.
-“Is he then going !” cried the dear creature.
-Starting with surprise, while concern flushed her Jovely cheek. — “But I cannot See him, sir, ” (continued She, “pray tell him, that I wish him well, ” (rising with emotion).
+"Is he then going !" cried the dear creature.
+Starting with surprise, while concern flushed her Jovely cheek. — "But I cannot See him, sir, " (continued She, "pray tell him, that I wish him well, " (rising with emotion).
-“You will not refuse to See him, I am Sure, ”
+"You will not refuse to See him, I am Sure, "
-Said Harry; “perhaps -- -- -- most probably, you will never see him again; it is imposiible for him to out' '• ■ ■.. k live the Satigue of Such a journey, weak, dying, as he is. — ” “Good h — n !” exclaimed Sire, trembling, and red and pale by turns, “Why will he go then .?”
+Said Harry; "perhaps -- -- -- most probably, you will never see him again; it is imposiible for him to out' '• ■ ■.. k live the Satigue of Such a journey, weak, dying, as he is. — " "Good h — n !" exclaimed Sire, trembling, and red and pale by turns, "Why will he go then .?"
-“He goes in obedience to your ladysliip’s com -- mands, madam.”
+"He goes in obedience to your ladysliip’s com -- mands, madam."
-“My commands, Mr. Wilmot! -- -- -- -- -- -- -- have no
+"My commands, Mr. Wilmot! -- -- -- -- -- -- -- have no
 right to command him.
-Sir; lady Huxley told me, that my lord’s physicians advised Such a tour, as highly necestary^ for the re eftablishment of his health. — I have no commands, ” added Sire, bursting into tears, and covering her Sace with her handkerchief. —
+Sir; lady Huxley told me, that my lord’s physicians advised Such a tour, as highly necestary^ for the re eftablishment of his health. — I have no commands, " added Sire, bursting into tears, and covering her Sace with her handkerchief. —
-“condescend to see him, then; my lady; to admit him upstairs, and to honour him with your Sentiments.”
+"condescend to see him, then; my lady; to admit him upstairs, and to honour him with your Sentiments."
-“I — I — .”
-Here Sire Saulrered, and appeared to be violently agitated. — “I have nothing to say, lir. — I cannot talk.” — (rising).
+"I — I — ."
+Here Sire Saulrered, and appeared to be violently agitated. — "I have nothing to say, lir. — I cannot talk." — (rising).
-“You Shall not be desired to talk, madam, ” Said Harry, taking her hand and re seating her — you Shall only hear — ” “Do, my dear, dear lady Charlotte, ” added the weeping Kitty, “do but hear him -- -- -- -- -- hear him but this once.”
+"You Shall not be desired to talk, madam, " Said Harry, taking her hand and re seating her — you Shall only hear — " "Do, my dear, dear lady Charlotte, " added the weeping Kitty, "do but hear him -- -- -- -- -- hear him but this once."
-“Do not discress me thus, Kitty; — why this importunity? -- -- -- 1 have done what my lord, what lady Huxley desired. — ^ -- -- I mull leave you, Mr.
+"Do not discress me thus, Kitty; — why this importunity? -- -- -- 1 have done what my lord, what lady Huxley desired. — ^ -- -- I mull leave you, Mr.
 Wilmot. — --
 At that moment I was led into the room by Sir George Huxley and Mr. Elliot (the two ladies fol lowing) who conduced me to the feet of my angel.
 She lifted up her hands and eyes, but Said no thing.
-“Now, my Sweet lady Charlotte, ” Said lady Huxley, Seating herself on one Side of her, while Mrs
+"Now, my Sweet lady Charlotte, " Said lady Huxley, Seating herself on one Side of her, while Mrs
 • ^ *
 t •»
 '\
 ^.
 JL, A. ^ JL.
-Mrs. Elliot took the other, “look upon this poor dying creature; and let pity, for once, Supply the place osa soster pasiion. ‘remember that mercy is the darling attribute of heaven.” — “Come, lady Charlotte, ” added Mrs. Elliot, taking her hand, “rd Woburn has Suffered enough for his Soibles; let my petitions, joined to lady huxley’s, prevail on you to pardon him. — ”
+Mrs. Elliot took the other, "look upon this poor dying creature; and let pity, for once, Supply the place osa soster pasiion. ‘remember that mercy is the darling attribute of heaven." — "Come, lady Charlotte, " added Mrs. Elliot, taking her hand, "rd Woburn has Suffered enough for his Soibles; let my petitions, joined to lady huxley’s, prevail on you to pardon him. — "
-“I have — I have pardoned him, ” replied Sire, hastily, turning away her charming face.
+"I have — I have pardoned him, " replied Sire, hastily, turning away her charming face.
-“Complete, then, my Selicity, my adored Charlotte, ” cried I, “by giving me this dear hand.” — (gently Seizing it).
+"Complete, then, my Selicity, my adored Charlotte, " cried I, "by giving me this dear hand." — (gently Seizing it).
-“Well — well, ” answered She, “Iwill -- -- -- when you
+"Well — well, " answered She, "Iwill -- -- -- when you
-return.”
+return."
-“I Shall never return alive, ” Said I, “I cannot, indeed, go, without my charlotte’s consent to be mine, now everything is ready; and then, if I Slrould die, you will not have my death to answer for.” -- --
+"I Shall never return alive, " Said I, "I cannot, indeed, go, without my charlotte’s consent to be mine, now everything is ready; and then, if I Slrould die, you will not have my death to answer for." -- --
-‘ Oh! do not talk So, ” cried Sire, “do not tear my heart in pieces, (laying her head upon Mrs. elliot’s Shoulder.) — What a distrefs is this ?” -- —
+‘ Oh! do not talk So, " cried Sire, "do not tear my heart in pieces, (laying her head upon Mrs. elliot’s Shoulder.) — What a distrefs is this ?" -- —
-“You may easily remove it, my dear lady Charlotte, ” Said Mrs. Elliot, “lord woburn’s friends, and your friends, think it high time for you to discover less Severity in your behaviour, to a man who has been brought by it to the very brink of the grave. -- -- -- -- — Nothing but your immediate consent can now lave hi n. — posiibly your consent may come too late.” — “Yet, when you have done all you can, ” added lady Huxley, “his death will not be charged to your account.”
+"You may easily remove it, my dear lady Charlotte, " Said Mrs. Elliot, "lord woburn’s friends, and your friends, think it high time for you to discover less Severity in your behaviour, to a man who has been brought by it to the very brink of the grave. -- -- -- -- — Nothing but your immediate consent can now lave hi n. — posiibly your consent may come too late." — "Yet, when you have done all you can, " added lady Huxley, "his death will not be charged to your account."
-“Is my existence, then, So little to be desired?
-Said I, ^ “Cruel !” replied She, quite overcome— — looking at the Elliots, “Do with me, ” continued Sire, “what you please.
+"Is my existence, then, So little to be desired?
+Said I, ^ "Cruel !" replied She, quite overcome— — looking at the Elliots, "Do with me, " continued Sire, "what you please.
 . '
 Everything had been provided for our marriage.
 ■ — A Special licence was ready, and Dr. Dolby attended.